AMKuperus/TAS/README.md

 - a administrator can see all registered users by all/users/students/monitors/administrators.
 - a administrator has the power to alter roles for all roles.

+Making it easy to follow your students activity
+- students can easily add or edit activity's to TAS
+- monitor can easily see all activity's or activity sorted by group

 ## Version
 Current version is V0.5 Beta stable.